Armijska Ratna Komanda D-0: ARK D-0 Underground Contemporary Art Biennial Project

 Tito's bunker now serves as a meeting point for artists from across the region, Europe, and the world.
 The Project Biennial of Contemporary Art aims to transform a site still officially under military control into a prestigious regional cultural institution at the forefront of emerging artistic trends.
 The project seeks to preserve cultural heritage and a historic structure as well as to create artistic value and reestablish broken connections between artists and creative people in the region.

-The Council of Europe in 2011 named the project a Cultural Event of Europe and enjoys strong UNESCO support.
+The Council of Europe in 2011 named the project a Cultural Event of Europe; it enjoys strong UNESCO support.
 A first edition of the Biennial of Contemporary Art in 2011 brought together 44 artists from 18 countries and over 15,000 visitors.
 Subsequent editions took place every other year until the final fifth edition in 2019.
 Over fifty works of art remained on-site as permanent exhibits.
 The project received financial support from Croatia, Bosnia and Herzegovina, Montenegro, Serbia, and Turkey.